Tej-Singh-Rana/Kubernetes-solution/README.md

 > Assigning label to node01
 $ kubectl label node node01 -l="server=first"

-> We have to create namespace and add anotations to find particular label in the cluster.
+> We have to create namespace and add "annotations" column to find particular label in the cluster.

 $ kubectl create namespace test